 Our current school lunch provider have their own policy for food allergies.
 Parents/care givers are required to make an appointment with the School Cook and provide a current medical letter stating the allergy of their child.
-They must then complete an SD1 form.

 Monitored by: Full Governing Body